microsoft/fluentui/FAQ.md

 ## *Q. Why should I contribute?*

 Office UI Fabric React is an open-source distributed project.
 If you are building a new app inside O365 or Microsoft, this project will potentially save you lots of time, resources and headaches.
 We encourage all developers who use Fabric React to return a small amount to the community.
 If you notice bugs, we encourage you to not only open an issue on it but also help fix it.
 If you have a component that you believe others should use, feel motivated and encouraged to contribute that component back to the community.
 Sharing is caring.
 Many developers contribute outside their primary job responsibilities.
 Additionally, there is plenty to learn.
-We use a lot of best practices used in the industry.
+We use a lot of cutting edge best practices used in the industry.
 Learning those can help you in your career.

 ## *Q. How do I communicate with a Fabric React core team member?*